hatsyjs/http-header-value/README.md

 hthvParse()
 -----------

-This is a parser function for HTP header value, that splits it onto items of type `HthvItem`.
+This is a parser function for HTP header value.
+It splits the value string onto items of type `HthvItem`.

 The value of item is stored in its `v` property.
 While its `$` property contains a type of item, and may be one of:
 - `quoted-string`,